 The one downside of being in the trees is that it is a bit more difficult to see any wildlife (like bears) that can be roaming the area.
 Be sure to keep the noise level up, either by talking or wearing bear bells to help warn bears that you are coming.
 Bears don’t like to be around people, and if they hear you coming they will generally move away.

 Take some time to stop and appreciate the wildflowers.
 In July, they were in bloom and quite beautiful!

-After approximately 2.7 miles, you’ll come up on Ptarmigan Falls.
-Ptarmigan Falls is beautiful, but a bit underwhelming if you decide to stop here.
+After approximately 2.7 miles, you’ll come up on 30-foot Ptarmigan Falls.
+Ptarmigan Falls is beautiful, but a bit underwhelming if you decide to stop here and make this your final destination.
 We recommend taking a break in the shade, taking some pictures and resting up a bit in the cool shade before continuing the last 2.1 miles.